I-AM-PRASHANT-VERMA/I-AM-PRASHANT-VERMA/README.md

 ---

 ## About
-- Machine Learning Engineer focused on real-world deployment and scalability
+- Machine Learning Engineer focused on production systems and scalability
 - Experience in building end-to-end ML pipelines and automation workflows
-- Strong foundation in data analysis, modeling, and system design
+- Strong foundation in data analysis and model development

 ---